 That said, there is something efficient and clear about 10 codes.
 That is worth something.
 Also, they're kind of fun.

 So Franklin didn't know 10-15.
 That doesn't look good for an expert on Baltimore arrest procedure.
 But the former major in charge of the police academy would have basically zero dealings with prisoners or prisoner transport; Maryland state police don't use wagons.
 He did testify that seatbelting does not ensure an individual is secure and that it's possible for prisoners to unseatbelt themselves.

 Now Franklin's job (yes, expert witnesses are paid) is not to do what the prosecution says or help any side.
-His job was to come to court, be put on the stand under oath, and answer questions honestly.
-That he did.
+His job was to come to court, be put on the stand under oath, and answer questions honestly to the best of his abilities.
+He did that.
 That he didn't help the prosecution is not his concern.
 But it is a problem for the prosecution.
+A big problem.

 Fraling: In your expert opinion, did Goodson give Gray a rough ride?— Kevin Rector (@RectorSun) June 15, 2016

 Franklin: "I can't say for sure."

 If Franklin really is the best witness prosecution can call in the least weak case the prosecution has?
 Well, that's why I say it's over.